ulich/lorawan/README.md

 Playing around with the [edu-kit](http://docs.edu-kit.de/) for the [HanseHack](https://hansehack.de/).

-Code is based on http://docs.edu-kit.de/lora/lorasketch/
+Code is based on all kind of sketches from http://docs.edu-kit.de/

 ## Getting started